Menu

 Shaving your head can be liberating.
 Whether it’s your signature look or you’ve come to terms with hair loss, a clean shave offers a bold appearance that’s easy to maintain.
 Make no mistake—a head shave doesn’t give you a free pass.
 You need to take care of your scalp to keep it feeling and looking good.

-At Reesha Barbers, we pride ourselves on providing premium barbering services that keep our customers looking their best.
+At Reesha Barbers, we pride ourselves on providing premium barbering services in Atlanta, GA that keep our customers looking their best.
 As seasoned barbers, we’ve seen our fair share of neglected shaved heads and the unpleasant issues that come with poor scalp care.
 So today we’re going to share head shave aftercare tips that will help you keep your scalp healthy.

 After shaving, your scalp is more sensitive and prone to irritation.
 Start by rinsing with cool or lukewarm water to remove any remaining shaving cream, hair, and residue.
 Use a gentle, fragrance-free cleanser designed for sensitive skin to avoid stripping away natural oils.
 Harsh soaps can dry out the scalp and cause itching or flaking, so it’s important to keep cleansing mild and soothing.